dnh27/MIDIController/README.md

 # Description
-tldr: MIDI Controller that converts analog to MIDI CCs

 The issue I'm trying to solve with this device is that controllers such as:
  - JoySticks
  - Pedals